 Mental detoxification is also important.
 People who have used alcohol to deal with their emotional distress must learn new coping mechanisms.
 In many cases, they have untreated mental illness that must be addressed.
 In addition, they have often acted destructively while abusing alcohol.
 Rebuilding relationships with their loved ones is crucial to a successful recovery.

 Alcohol detoxification is ultimately a long process of rebuilding a healthy body and a healthy mind.
 Withdrawing safely from the drug itself is just the beginning.
 Experienced medical personnel can make this a safer and easier process, but it will still take time and hard work to achieve a new and sober life.
 Detoxification is part of a long journey of recovery and rebuilding.

 There are several reasons that people may prefer to detoxify at home.
 First and foremost, many people are concerned about the time and money that will be required by an inpatient recovery program.
 These programs require you to temporarily leave your home and responsibilities.
 In addition, the intensive treatment requires supervision from medical staff, which can be expensive.

-However, home detoxification is rarely successful.
+However, home detoxification is rarely successful and dangerous.
 Withdrawal can be life-threatening without professional help.
 Many people try to taper their alcohol usage to prevent these complications.
 Even with the best of intentions, most alcoholics simply cannot do this.
 The addiction is simply too powerful.

 Medical professionals have a variety of medications to reduce withdrawal and expedite the detoxification process.
 These medications are only available with a prescription and often require intravenous therapy as well as constant supervision.